RobTrew/tree-tools/Plain text outlines and tables/readme.md

 ##### Optional arguments:
     -h,--help            show this help message and exit -v,--version         show program's version number and exit -stdin                  specify that input should be read from stdin rather than from the clipboard.
     -stdout                 specify that output should go to stdout rather than the clipboard
+    -g, --globaltidy        tidy all well-formed MMD tables in the input, leaving other material unchanged
     - tgt {mmdtable,outline,csv},--targetformat {mmdtable,outline,csv}
                             convert the text to the indicated format and write back to the clipboard or to stdout.
 Default is